TruncatedDinoSour/armour/doc/d/pDB-1.md

 At any given moment, there should be at least 6 available keys:

--   3 RSA-4096 key pairs
+-   3 RSA-4096 key pairs.
--   3 cryptographically secure salts
+-   3 cryptographically secure salts.

-They can have any expiration date, but it is recommended to set it to be around 3 months (90 days), can also randomly generate it using a (cryptographically secure) psudorandom number generator, and should preferably not all be the same lifetime.
+They can have any expiration date, but it is recommended to set it to be around 3 months (90 days) or less, you can also generate the expiration date randomly, using a (cryptographically secure) psudorandom number generator.
+These 6 keys should ideally have a different lifetime each.

 The purpose of having 3 available keys at any given time is to avoid reusing same keys.
 Any given key type required should be picked from available keys.
 If the set of keys it can pick is below 3 keys, keys are provisioned